HouseElves/kanji_time_public/README.md

 * If you already use virtual environments, feel free to substitute appropriate commands for your preferred tool (such as `pyenv` or `virtualenv`).
   Kanji Time is agnostic to how the environment is managed.

+> [!NOTE]
+> Ubuntu/Debian users will need to install `venv` support if it is not already present: `sudo apt install python3-venv`
+> See [Real Python's virtual environment primer](https://realpython.com/python-virtual-environments-a-primer/) for platform-specific setup details.

 From the command line, create (or navigate to) a parent directory for Kanji Time (e.g., `PythonApps`), then run:

 ### On **Windows**